canalplus/rx-player/doc/api/local_manifest.md

   - segments (`Array.<Object>`): the list of every available media segments for that representation.
 Does not include the initialization segment.

+    Do not include in this Array the segments that are not downloaded yet.

   - loadInitSegment (`function`): Returns the initialization segment or `null` if this notion is not relevant, like for subtitles.